MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 In such a case we should start averaging not over a day, but a month to see more meaningful results over time.
 ```

-As long as this section might have been, by now you hopefully see that calculating SCi scores is not complicated if you
+As long as this section might have been, by now you hopefully see that calculating SCI scores is not complicated if you
 have the necessary metrics at hand.
 We hope to see you again in our [carbon optimisation guide](TODO TRi link to guide)

 ### The authors